luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   ]
 ) <fig:views_pplcentr>

+The results indicate a positive relationship of the relative amount of anti-elitism contained in a video and the number of likes it accumulates for the channels AfD BT, AfD TV, CDU, Left, and SPD.
+@ap:reg_on_likes shows the same figures computed against the dependent variable of like count.

 // A key finding here is that only the populist parties (both AfD channels and the Left) show a clear correlation between the number of likes of a video and populist dimensions.
 // This suggests that people who watch videos from populist parties do so deliberately and in search of anti-elitist content.